-1) It can apply different approvements from Ethereum and Bitcoin blockchains like SegWit technology, Lightning Network, and Raiden.
-Ethereum smart contracts compatibility helps developers to build applications on QTUM, and dApps are also available for working on QTUM due to backward compatibility.
+1) QTUM can be applied differently: from Ethereum and Bitcoin blockchains like SegWit technology to Lightning Network, and Raiden.
+Compatibility with Ethereum smart contracts helps developers build distributed applications (dApps) on QTUM, and dApps are also enabled for running on QTUM due to backward compatibility.

-2) QTUM is running on UTXO database which is a well secured and scalable.
-But it gives an ability to implement Simple Payment Verification (SPV) protocol that allows light clients to interact with smart contracts without a need to store the whole sequence of blocks.
+2) QTUM is running on the UTXO, a scalable and well-protected database.
+But it gives an ability to implement Simple Payment Verification (SPV) protocol that allows clients (such as lightweight wallets) to interact with smart contracts without storing the whole sequence of blocks.

 UTXO (Unsent Transactions Output) database is used by full nodes to understand whether the specific transaction is valid or not.
-To be valid all the inputs of the transaction must be in the UTXO database.
-If the transaction is not in the database, then it’s either double-spend transaction or this transaction is trying to send funds that don’t exist.
+To be valid, all the inputs of the transaction must be stored in the UTXO database.
+If the transaction is not in the database, then it’s either double-spent or the coins don’t exist in the network.

-Simplified payment verification is technology that enables user to not store the full node on the device to confirm his transaction.
+Simplified payment verification is technology that enables user to not store the full node on the device for confirming the transaction.
 SPV use software to find the longest chain which is available to link the user’s transaction to it.
-This technology is implemented in different wallets, for example, we have it in our Atomic Wallet.
+This technology is implemented in different wallets, like in Atomic Wallet.

-SPV is also enabling to implement smart contracts on the mobile devices, it will help developers to create dApps especially for mobile platforms.
+SPV also enables to implement smart contracts on the mobile devices, it will help developers create dApps especially for mobile platforms.

 For this, the Account Abstract Layer (AAL) was created which is the layer between blockchain and EVM:

-QTUM team has already announced plans to develop an x86 smart contracts virtual machine for QTUM.
-The x86 architecture is popular, time-tested, and well designed, and a smart contracts virtual machine based off of this architecture will make up for much of the shortcomings found in Solidity and the EVM.
+The QTUM team is already planning to develop an x86 smart contract virtual machine for QTUM.
+The x86 architecture is popular, time-proven and well designed, so the virtual machine based on this architecture compensating the shortcomings found in Solidity and the EVM.
 For one, it allows developers to program smart contracts in popular programming languages like C, C++, C#, and Java.